Alpha07/ARM-Challenges/README.md

-# ARM-Challenges
+# ARM Challenges
-A set of ARM binaries meant to be reversed engineered.
-The aim of this is to teach beginners the basics of ARM exploitation.
+ARM Challenges is a set of levels to teach beginner security researchers the basics of ARM exploitation.
+It consists of binaries meant to be reversed engineered.
+You can find these binaries precompiled in some different ARM architectures: armv7 (32-bit iOS), arm64 (64-bit iOS) and armv7l (32-bit Raspberry Pi).

+### Available levels
+`stack0`: the aim of this first level is to change a variable's value which is not user controlled. | Write-up coming soon!

+### Contact and support
+You can contact me on twitter @h0strix for help or just to give me some feedback ;)